-The "other" demands in Table 2-4 reflect the demand from other agencies in SGPWA service area not currently receiving imported water from SGPWA.
+The "other" demands in Table 3-1 reflect the demand from other agencies in SGPWA service area not currently receiving imported water from SGPWA.

-Since the Legacy Highlands development project was included in the demands in BCVWD's 2015 UWMP and supplied to SGPWA for their UWMP, it is considered included in the 2015 SGPWA UWMP, adopted by SGPWA Board of Directors as Resolution No. 2017-03, on March 20, 2017.
+Since the Potrero Logistics Center project was included in the demands in BCVWD's 2015 UWMP, it is considered included in the 2015 SGPWA UWMP, adopted by SGPWA Board of Directors as Resolution No. 2017-03, on March 20, 2017.